maidastach/mern-contact-form/README.md

 # contact-form

-Contact Form coded in TypeScript/React.js/Node.js/Express.js/MongoDB
+RESPONSIVE Contact Form coded in TypeScript/React.js/Node.js/Express.js/MongoDB

+Validation on Change of each value

 It also include the dependencies Nodemailer to send the copy of the form to the sender and recipient